Throughline

 Throughline is a fiber and performance work created through one-on-one oral storytelling sessions of participants sharing what they know about holding someone close.
 Seated across from one another, I use each sitter’s hand as a loom, finger-knitting a continuous cord of yarn while they speak.
 Each story becomes a physical extension of the last, building an archive of our messy, tender entanglements with one another.

 The cord started with sessions with my children, who taught me to finger knit after art summer camp.
-At the time, I was creating metaphorical representations of the female pelvises as portals.
+At the time, I was creating metaphorical representations of female pelvises as portals.
 From there, my attention turned to umbilical cords, the first throughline we all share that links us to past generations.
 We arrive connected to this lifeline, then spend our lives deciding which experiences, beliefs, and stories to carry forward.

 At its core, Throughline is a listening tour and an archive of lessons of togetherness curated for the future.
 With thousands of yards of yarn yet to be knit, the project is an invitation to slow down and connect in person, eye-to-eye, and hand-to-hand to share the best of what we know about being in relationship with one another.